Got a mattress topper that keeps sliding off again and again? Let’s face it. Fixing your bed every time your mattress topper slips off is annoying.

 Which Mattress Topper Types Are More Prone to Sliding?

+There are quite a few mattress topper types out there.
 Light mattress toppers such as down and feather and wool are prone to sliding off because of their weight.
-Denser toppers such as memory foam and latex are more challenging to be moved around as their weights secure their positions.

-So if you want to have a mattress topper that is difficult to be moved around, invest in heavier ones or the ones with straps to secure them through.
+So if you want a mattress topper that is difficult to move around, invest in heavier ones or the ones with straps to secure them through.

 Frequently Asked Questions